rgrrrrrba/rgrrrrrba.github.io/_posts/post/2014-05-27-adding-dependency-injection-to-a-monogame-application.md

 Resolving a dependency using Autofac is slower than just creating a player manually, like `var player = new Player(_contentManager, this.Viewport, ....`.
 But a player is only created once at the start of the game, so the cost is negligible.
 For things that need to be created multiple times within the game loop (such as projectiles or particles) we will use other methods like factories, which will speed up object creation while still allowing dependency injection.

-### The `IRegistering` interface
+### The IRegistering interface

 The `IRegistering` interface is an empty interface that is used as a marker for classes that should be registered with Autofac.
 Without using a marker interface, the registration will either apply across all types found in the assembly (which could include types that shouldn't be registered) or each type needs to be registered manually.

 The scanning registration process isn't free but it would generally take much less than a second.
-This is another once-off speed cost at the start of the application.
+This is another once-off cost of speed at the start of the application.

 ### Abstractions and wrappers